 Be mindful that if you have a history of eating disorders or disordered eating, weight loss has added layers of complexity.
 You should speak to your healthcare provider or team before any efforts toward weight loss.

 “When you’re trying to lose weight, it’s natural to want it to happen very quickly.
 But people with gradual and steady weight loss (about 1 to 2 pounds per week) are more likely to keep the weight off,” says the CDC .

 The best way to define your goals is to speak with a healthcare provider who knows your medical history and uses a Health at Every Size (HAES) ideology, which means they “accept and respect the inherent diversity of body shapes and sizes and reject the idealizing or pathologizing of specific weights” .
 HAES ideology posits that “health exists on a continuum that varies with time and circumstance for each individual.
 Health should be conceived as a resource or capacity available to all regardless of health condition or ability level, and not as an outcome or objective of living” .

-One option for a consultation would be to book a telehealth appointment for weight management with a healthcare provider.
+One option for a consultation would be to book a telehealth appointment for virtual weight loss management with a healthcare provider.

 Another way to get an idea of where to start is by using a tool like the NIH’s Body Weight Planner, where you can input your information and look at different goals to see what changes you can make moving forward .

 Even though it might be appealing to lose weight as quickly as possible, this can have serious consequences.

 For example, when you lose weight rapidly, your body slows down your metabolism as a biological survival tool so that you don’t starve.
 You can also end up losing muscle mass rather than fat, experience digestive problems, fatigue, loss of bone density, decreased immunity, and hair loss .